LZYEIL/CS272/README.md

-# CS272
+## UW-Madison CS272: Intro to Web Development
-- This repo includes materials from CS272 Fall 2024 at the University of Wisconsin-Madison
+- This repo includes materials from CS272 (Fall 2024) at the University of Wisconsin-Madison
--